ruslanmv/ruslanmv.github.io/_posts/2025-03-03-physica-the-physics-world-model.md

 ---

-## What’s actually in the repository
+## What’s actually is this project

 Physica is a working system with three pillars: